Este portal utiliza "cookies". Se quiser saber mais sobre cookies, quais as suas finalidades e como geri‑los, consulte a nossa Política de privacidade

 1. Business Digital Wallet

-Portugal becomes the first European Union country to provide this solution, allowing business owners to store all documentation required for business activity on a single digital device, with European interoperability.
+Portugal is the first country in the European Union to provide this solution, which allows business owners to store all the documentation required for their business activities on a single digital device with European interoperability.

 2. LicencIA – Licensing Simplification Platform

-A new artificial intelligence-based platform that will act as a single entry point for urban, industrial and environmental licensing processes, significantly reducing response times.
+This new artificial intelligence-based platform will act as a single entry point for urban, industrial and environmental licensing processes, significantly reducing response times.

 3. Building Digital Wallet

-All documents associated with a property will be available in digital format, simplifying buying, selling, management and certification processes.
+The Building Digital Wallet will make all documents associated with a property available in digital format, thereby simplifying the buying, selling, management and certification processes.

 4. Mobile training and public service units

-Mobile teams will travel across different regions of the country, particularly inland areas, to support citizens who face greater difficulties accessing digital services.
+Mobile teams will travel to different regions of the country, particularly inland areas, to support citizens who find it more difficult to access digital services.

 5. Digital skills training for SMEs